-A survey on acne and BMI in adolescents in Norway also showed a link between an increase in this skin condition and a higher Body Mass Index, particularly amongst girls.
+A survey on acne and Body Mass Index in adolescents in Norway also showed a link between an increase in this skin condition and a higher BMI, particularly amongst girls.
 Another good reason to watch your intake of high sugar and high fat content fast foods.
 Stress can be another big contributor to acne.
 Teens can help counteract this by taking regular exercise, following a balanced diet and building in downtime during intensely emotional periods such as exams.

 Acne; there are no age limits

 Although acne vulgaris (or common acne) is most common during puberty as it is caused by hormonal changes, pregnancy and menopause (when a drop in estrogen levels and increase in androgen hormones like testosterone) can also trigger an attack.
 Certain medications like birth control pills and even HRT could cause it too.
 Acne also tends to run in families so if a parent suffered from it you could be prone as well.
 Women are also more likely to suffer from acne later in life.
 It can be a very emotionally distressing skin condition, affecting self-confidence and self-esteem, making it even more important to embrace feelings of acceptance and self-love.
 But that doesn’t mean you are powerless.